 2014: SCFHP incorporates long-term services and supports into its Medi-Cal managed care plan as part of California's Coordinated Care Initiative.

 2014: SCFHP earns certification from Benchmark Portal as a Center of Excellence, one of the most prestigious awards in the customer service and support industry.

 2015: SCFHP launches Cal MediConnect, a part of California's Coordinated Care Initiative, to better serve people in Santa Clara County who are eligible for both Medicare and Medi-Cal.

 2015: SCFHP is named by Benchmark Portal as one of the top 50 small call centers in North America.

 2015: SCFHP total membership grows to over 250,000 members.

 2015: SCFHP receives the California Department of Health Care Services 2015 Outstanding Performance Award for achievements in the improvement of healthcare quality and population health.

 2016: SCFHP expands Medi-Cal coverage to children regardless of their immigration status.

-2017: SCFHP celebrates its 20th anniversary on February 1, 2017.
+2017: SCFHP celebrates its 20th anniversary.
 The health plan enrolled its first Medi-Cal members on February 1, 1997.
 Read our anniversary report.

 2017: SCFHP receives the 2017 award for Greatest Improvement in Quality Strategy Focus Areas from the California Department of Health Care Services (DHCS).